AMITNANDAL-pixel/Demand-sale-Forecasting-ML-Model/README.md

-# after starting ,it Ccmd will give this result ,it working fine
+# after starting ,it cmd will give this result ,it working fine
 Microsoft Windows [Version 10.0.22631.3737]
 (c) Microsoft Corporation.
 All rights reserved.